Quantum algorithm for Ewald summation based computation of long-range electrostatics: Introduction

 \section{Introduction}

-Modern biological science faces a pressing need to solve fundamental problems, including protein folding, dynamics of DNA and RNA, drug discovery, genome assembly, cell division, extracellular matrix remodeling \cite{Protein_folding, Cell_division, DNA_dynamics}; yet, these problems cannot be solved using experiments alone.
+Modern biological science faces a pressing need to solve fundamental problems, including protein folding, dynamics of DNA and RNA, drug discovery, genome assembly, cell division, extracellular matrix remodeling to name a few \cite{Protein_folding, Cell_division, DNA_dynamics}; yet, these problems cannot be solved using experiments alone.
 Consequently, computational exploration connecting biology, chemistry and physics has become an important tool enabling researchers to use the power of computers to describe biological processes \cite{Separat_of_domains, Sequence_comparison, Lattice_microbes}.
-However, numerical exploration of real biological systems (e.g. genome, viruses, cells, etc.) requires computational power far exceeding that of modern classical computers.
-Quantum computers offer a unique opportunity to solve numerical problems that are unfeasible on classical computers~\cite{arute2019quantum,wu2021strong,hempel2018quantum}.
+However, numerical exploration of real large-size biological systems (e.g. genome, viruses, cells, etc.) requires computational power far exceeding that of modern classical computers.
+Quantum computers offer a unique opportunity to solve numerical problems that are not feasible on classical computers~\cite{arute2019quantum,wu2021strong,hempel2018quantum}.

 Molecular science is a key application area for quantum computing.
 Molecular Dynamics (MD) simulations are an important numerical tool to explore the properties of biological macromolecules (RNA, DNA, and proteins)~\cite{karplus2002molecular, MD_perspective}.
-Due to charged nature of these molecules and to polar aqueous environments that host these molecules \cite{Electrostatics, Electrostatic_calculations}, one needs to describe electrostatic interactions between charged atoms -- the strongest interactions in condensed phases.
-This task is accomplished by splitting electrostatic forces into the short-range contribution and the long-range contribution, which is the main computational bottleneck \cite{Com_sim_of_liquids}.
-Ewald summation method~\cite{ewald1921evaluation} performs an excellent job at splitting the slowly converging sum over the Coulomb energies (or forces) into the sums that converge exponentially fast.
-Yet, the Ewald method remains computationally demanding because a part of the problem is solved in the reciprocal space under Periodic Boundary Conditions (PBC), which requires using the Fourier transformation~\cite{Pollock_1996_Comments_P3M_FMM_Ewald}.
+Due to charged nature of these molecules and to polar aqueous environments that host these molecules \cite{Electrostatics, Electrostatic_calculations}, it is necessary to describe electrostatic interactions between charged atoms -- the strongest interactions in condensed phases.
+This task is accomplished by splitting electrostatic forces (or energies) into the short-range contribution and the long-range contribution, with the latter being the main computational bottleneck \cite{Com_sim_of_liquids}.
+The Ewald summation method~\cite{ewald1921evaluation} performs an excellent job at splitting the slowly converging sum over the Coulomb energies (or forces) into the sums that converge exponentially fast.
+Yet, the Ewald method remains computationally demanding because a part of the problem (long-range electrostatics) is solved in the reciprocal space under Periodic Boundary Conditions (PBC), which requires using the Fourier transformation~\cite{Pollock_1996_Comments_P3M_FMM_Ewald}.